-It sounds so easy and almost ‘endearing’ when people say to a client in coaching or counselling – if you don’t like something, you change your reaction.
+It sounds so easy and almost ‘endearing’ when people say to a client in coaching or counseling – if you don’t like something, you change your reaction.
 Or, we will help you to change your reaction against this – we will help you to learn it – to condition you.

 In my executive coaching practice, I meet many intelligent executives and professionals who want to go further than just improvement, they really know what to do and still don’t do it.
 I often call this the executive and professional “weak-willed dilemma paradox”.
 Thinking about it, deciding to do something and then not to do it anyway.